RommelTJ/ml_learning/deep_learning_for_coders/lesson8/01_Lesson8.md

 * Got 93% accuracy.

 ## Improving results with a domain-specific language model

+Rather than just jumping to a classifier, we can create an IMDB language model first then the classifier.

 ## Language model from scratch
 ## Tokenization
 ## Word tokenizer